How Long Does It Take To Transform Your Strength, Fitness, and Physique?

 We hear it all the time, whether it is to lose weight or put on lean muscle, so many people think that the quick-fix approach will get them to their fitness goal.
 But how long does it actually take to transform your strength, fitness, and physique?
 And more importantly, what is the right way of going about it?

-In this blog, I break down a couple of common goals and where people often go wrong plus I give you my top tips for success and show you some of the amazing transformations that my 2 Meal Day member have experienced.
+In this blog, I break down a couple of common goals and where people often go wrong plus I give you my top tips for success and show you some of the amazing transformations that my one on one coaching clients have achieved.

 Your body can react by lowering BMR (Basal Metabolic Rate – the number of calories you burn at rest) which means that you may lose weight in the short term but as soon as you go back to eating normally you can often put on even more weight than you did before.

-Additionally, the psychological effect of depriving yourself or over-exercising in the name of weight loss doesn’t help you keep weight off over the long term either.
+Additionally, the psychological effect of depriving yourself or over-exercising in the name of weight loss doesn’t help you keep weight off over the long term either, it will lead to disordered eating and perpetuate a negative relationship with food.

 The result: You aren’t going to see the fitness results you want.
 And there’s nothing more frustrating than working hard in the gym and not reaping the gains you expected.